jporti10/OS.Class.Pjkt.One/README.md

 # OS.Class.Pjkt.One

 Hello and welcome to my first official git project from OS Class.
-The prompy the teacher has given the class is to either use C#, Rust or C++ to write a program that follows the conditions in which we:
+The prompt the teacher has given the class is to either use C#, Rust or C++ to write a program that follows the conditions in which we:

 **Phase 1: Basic Thread Operations**
 - Create threads that perform concurrent operations